mathiasertl/django-ca/docs/source/settings.rst

 CA_OCSP_RESPONDER_CERTIFICATE_RENEWAL
     .. pydantic-setting:: CA_OCSP_RESPONDER_CERTIFICATE_RENEWAL

-    This setting is used by the :ref:`regular task to regenerate OCSP responder certificates
+    This setting is used by the :ref:`periodic task to regenerate OCSP responder certificates
-    <regular-tasks-explanation>` to determine if an OCSP responder certificate should be renewed or not.
+    <periodic-tasks-explanation>` to determine if an OCSP responder certificate should be renewed or not.

     ..
 WARNING::